Norbyte/ositools/LuaAPIDocs.md

  - The following functions are deleted in client contexts: `Ext.NewCall`, `Ext.NewQuery`, `Ext.NewEvent`, `Ext.GetCharacter`, `Ext.GetItem`, `Ext.GetStatus`, `Ext.GetCombat`, `Ext.GenerateIdeHelpers`

+## Client / Server States
+<a id="client-server"></a>

+Internally the game is split into two components, a client and a server component.
+When a new game is started/loaded, a new server is created and client connect to this server.
+The server component is only created on the host; client components are created on both the host and all peers.
+Because of this, the game technically always runs in multiplayer.
+Single player is just a special form of multiplayer where only one local peer is connected to the server.

+Osiris and behavior scripts (gamescripts) always run on the server.
+Since Lua has access to features that require client-side code (UI modification, level scaling formulas, status chances, skill damage calculation, etc.) the extender keeps multiple Lua states: one state for the server and one for each client (including the single player "fake client").
+These states are completely separated from each other and cannot access the internal state of each other (Lua globals, functions, variables).

+Because they run in different environments, server and client states can access a different set of features.
+Functions/classes in this document are annotated with the following letters, which indicate where they are available:
+ - **C** - The function is only available on the client
+ - **S** - The function is only available on the server
+ - **R** - Restricted; the function is only callable in special contexts/locations

-## Calling Lua from Osiris
+## Calling Lua from Osiris <sup>S</sup>

 By default, functions defined in Lua are not visible to Osiris.
-During the Lua bootstrap process, it is possible to declare new functions (calls/queries/events) that will be accessible to Osiris during compilation and execution.
+During the Lua server bootstrap process, it is possible to declare new functions (calls/queries/events) that will be accessible to Osiris during compilation and execution.
+Since Osiris only runs on the server, Osiris functions are inaccessible in Lua client states.

 Lua functions are registered through the story header (`story_header.div`).
 This means that each time a function is added, changed or removed, the story header must be regenerated in the editor.
 (The game regenerates its own story header, so it is always up to date.)